MicrosoftDocs/learn/learn-pr/azure/publish-azure-web-app-with-azure-toolkit-eclipse/includes/2-create-web-app-eclipse.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the HTML editor in Eclipse, showing IntelliSense-style prompts.](../media/2-html-editor.png)

 A dynamic web page contains a mixture of HTML markup and Java code.
 You add Java code to a web page using JSP tags.
-For example, the following steps describes how and when you might use these tags:
+For example, the following steps describe how and when you might use these tags:

 - To import Java libraries, you would use the `<%@ page ... %>` directive.
 In the following example, the *java.util* library is imported by adding the directive to the start of the page: